NikitasMaragkos/Cyclic-Redundancy-Check---CRC/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT "MIT License")

 With this code you can test the function of CRC and its robustness.
-The menu is
+The menu is:

 ![Even-Parity cover image](https://github.com/NikitasMaragkos/Cyclic-Redundancy-Check---CRC/blob/main/Image/1.PNG?raw=true)